From Waitabula to the northern tip of Sumba

 The villages around are situated in the flood plain and on the mountains.
 From the traditional village Manua Kalada you have a magnificent view of the deep green river plain and surrounding mountains.

 Between Mamboro and Kadahang there are only a few river valleys and estuaries, and only there are a few traditional settlements.
 Further inland there are some remote traditional villages in the valley cuts, which can be reached by stony paths.
 The people there live mainly from cattle breeding.

 Along the road and beaches, many new settlements were had been setup overnight, however many houses and some entire villages were abandoned.
 Partly only the concrete bases can be seen.
+There used to be a house about every 50 meters.
 Above all, those who have always lived there have remained.

 Predominantly there are sandy sections at the coast.
 Beaches are not special but truly natural.
 There is only little vegetation, no shade, and no infrastructure.
 An exception is the bay and beach of Lenang (Pahar), half way between Mamboro and Kadahang.

 narrow and in bad condition.
 Traveling by motorcycle you will need about 5 hours from

 Tambolaka to Waingapu.
 The landscape is quite a nice alternative.

 There are few road connections inland.
 East of Mamboro you could try hiking or motorcycling via Manggewar and Sambaliloku and ultimately into the central highlands.